MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/multiple-load-balancers.md

 ---

-# Use multiple load balancers in Azure Kubernetes Service on Azure Stack HCI and Windows Server
+# Use multiple load balancers in AKS on Azure Stack HCI and Windows Server

-In Azure Kubernetes Service (AKS) on Azure Stack HCI, the load balancer is deployed as a virtual machine (VM) running Linux and **HAProxy + KeepAlive** to provide load balanced services for the workload clusters.
+In Azure Kubernetes Service (AKS) on Azure Stack HCI and Windows Server, the load balancer is deployed as a virtual machine (VM) running Linux and **HAProxy + KeepAlive** to provide load balanced services for the workload clusters.
 This VM is used to load balance requests to the Kubernetes API server and for handling traffic to application services.

 This article describes how to deploy one or more instances of the **HAProxy** load balancer, including the ability to scale up (or down) the load balancer configuration in the target cluster.
 You can also use a custom load balancer with AKS on HCI or Windows Server.
 For more information, see [Create and use a custom load balancer](configure-custom-load-balancer.md).